Philadelphia Dance Day: Saturday, July 27, 2013

 Quite possibly.
 While we coordinate a massive event in Center City, there are plenty of small studios and gyms that run their own mini Dance Day events.
 We will post any that we come across on this site, so please pass along any that you hear of!

-I’m out of town on July 27.
+I’m out of town the last Saturday of July.
 Will this happen again?

 My question isn’t on here.